junxit/us-congress-bills-114/bill.md

   >     - **(D)** the productivity of physicians and other employees of the Veterans Health Administration;
   >     - **(E)** the percentage of hospital care, medical services, and nursing home care provided to such veterans in Department facilities and in non-Department facilities and any changes in such percentages compared to the year preceding the year covered by the report;
   >     - **(F)** pharmaceutical prices; and
-  >     - **(G)** third party health billings owed to the Department, including the total amount of such billings and the total amounts collected, set forth separately for claims greater than $1000 and for claims equal to or less than $1000.
+  >     - **(G)** third-party health billings owed to the Department, including the total amount of such billings and the total amounts collected, set forth separately for claims greater than $1,000 and for claims equal to or less than $1,000.
   > - **(c)** *Definitions* In this section, the terms “hospital care”, “medical services”, “nursing home care”, and “non-Department facilities” have the meanings given such terms in section 1701 of this title.

 - **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 7330A the following new item: